venky111/csv-parser/README.md

  - Default value : false

 **separator**
- - Its string takes the separator used in csv to separate data
+ - Its a string takes the separator used in csv to separate data
  - Default value : ','

 **destination**